Software Performance Engineering for Foundation Model-Powered Software: Background

 FMs have become pivotal in AI-driven software applications, revolutionizing software engineering and serving as the backbone for a new category of software known as FM-powered software, or FMware~\cite{hassan2024rethinking}.

 FMware can be classified into two categories: Promptware and Agentware.
-Promptware involves the direct utilization of FMs through one or many prompts.
+For a visual depiction of this FMware classification, readers may refer to Figure 1 in~\cite{hassan2024rethinking} that illustrates the Promptware and Agentware taxonomy.
+Promptware refers to a generation of software developed primarily through natural language prompts that directly utilize FMs~\cite{hassan2024rethinking}.
+It involves the direct use of FMs via one or many prompts.
 A notable example is Retrieval-Augmented Generation (RAG)-based software, which enhances output quality by combining FMs with external knowledge sources and documents to avoid issues like hallucination.
 Promptware varies in complexity, from a single FM invocation in a question-answering session to a meticulously designed chain of invocations represented as Directed Acyclic Graphs (DAG) or workflows~\cite{NEURIPS2022_cot,hassan2024rethinking}.
 Each node in these workflows represents an individual task, and the edges represent sequential, parallel, or recursive interactions.
 Tasks can take the form of regular code scripts, traditional ML/DNN model invocations, or FM invocations.
 This approach enables the creation of compound AI systems capable of handling complex tasks through a series of well-defined steps~\cite{compound-ai-blog,hassan2024rethinking}.
 Agentware, on the other hand, represents an autonomous and dynamic form of FMware.
 In Agentware, AI agents powered by FMs can proactively interact with their environment, utilize tools, retain memories, communicate with other AI agents, and autonomously self-explore and improve themselves.
 While these agents can operate within an explicit workflow similar to Promptware, their true strength lies in autonomy, where researchers expect the agents to reason and develop plans with minimal human intervention.
 This behaviour emerges during runtime based on interactions and can only be observed through input/output trace data.
-Although autonomous AI agents remain an active area of research, they are still in the early stages of development and require further exploration~\cite{liu2023bolaa,bouzenia2024repairagent}.
+Although autonomous AI agents remain an active area of research, with recent surveys providing a systematic review of their construction, diverse applications, and evaluation strategies~\cite{Wang2024_SurveyLLMAgents}, they are still in the early stages of development and require further exploration~\cite{liu2023bolaa,bouzenia2024repairagent}.
 With the characteristics of Promptware and Agentware in mind, we will explore the SPE challenges of FMware in the next section.